The Limitations of a One-Page Website Design

 • Operate in niche markets with minimal competition

-• Rely primarily on word-of-mouth, referrals, or offline marketing
+• Rely primarily on word-of-mouth or referrals

 But if you: